The UK Kawasaki Disease Foundation

 Identified in 1967 in Japan by Tomisaku Kawasaki, the cause of Kawasaki Disease is still unknown.
 The illness presents with several symptoms common to a variety of other childhood diseases and infections and is therefore often misdiagnosed.
-Kawasaki Disease is a vascular disease which if untreated can cause coronary artery damage.
+Kawasaki Disease is a serious disease which if untreated can cause coronary artery damage.

 Symptoms of this "Red" Disease

 Kawasaki Disease is a vascular disease mainly affecting young children, which if untreated can cause coronary artery damage.
-If treated early however, the majority of children recover completely.
-Kawasaki Disease has a range of symptoms including a characteristic and distinctively persistent, high fever for five days or more, rash, bloodshot eyes, “strawberry” tongue, cracked, dry lips, redness of the fingers and toes (sometimes skin peeling after ten days or more) and swollen glands in the neck.
+If treated early however, the majority of children recover well.
+Kawasaki Disease has a range of symptoms including a characteristic and distinctively persistent high fever for five days or more, rash, bloodshot eyes, “strawberry” tongue, cracked, dry lips, redness of the fingers and toes (sometimes skin peeling after ten days or more) and swollen glands in the neck.
 Kawasaki Disease can be present with some (partial) or all (full) of these symptoms.

 Professor R Tulloh, Professor of Congenital Cardiology, Bristol Children's Hospital and Societi Board Member